Hats-Protocol/maker-ad-registry/README.md

 > - The Ecosystem Actor Message content is valid (see [MIP 6.2.1.4](https://mips.makerdao.com/mips/details/MIP113#6-2-1-4))
 > - The AD Recognition Submission messages for each of the registrant's Delegation Contracts are valid (see [MIP 6.2.1.2](https://mips.makerdao.com/mips/details/MIP113#6-2-1-2))

-### How to register as an Aligned Delegate
+## How to register as an Aligned Delegate

-Prospective Aligned Delegates should following the steps below to register:
+Prospective Aligned Delegates should follow the steps below to register:

-#### Setup and Pre-requisites
+### Setup and Pre-requisites

 These steps are the same as those registrants take today.